Thursday, July 2, 2009

 In part one, we collected the tools we'd need to make clothing.
 In part two, we made a basic shirt with no features.
 In part three, we added highlight and shadow.

 NOTE: Enough people have expressed their hope that I get this one finished soon, that I'm putting it up half done.
-The images will be done in a day or two, in the meantime, feel free to read the text.
+The images will be done soon, in the meantime, feel free to read the text.

 In this tutorial, we'll cover seams - both sewing and avatar seams.
 Wrapping flat pieces around a rounded body creates seams, whether the flat piece is fabric or a digital piece of art.